Date First Published: 06 July 2017 – Classic Rock Radio (UK)

 Season One of GLOW tells the tale of how the semi-popular cable TV problem that ran from 1986 to 1990, came into being.
 Being around back then, I admit I never tuned in.
 Frankly, television wrestling wasn’t ever a favorite of mine.
 Placed in the same category as soap operas.
 I really couldn’t care less.
 Not to criticize.
 Certainly, I understand the entertainment value.
 Having ladies wrestle is more appealing to me, than seeing the men.
 Especially when their heads are between each other’s legs.
 The last wife I had, she and her family were heavily into all the wrestling programs.
 I never even came close to sharing that passion with them.

-In defense, besides the usual one on one body contact, sometimes be it with pretty people (male or female), are storylines that will either suck you in or make shake your head in disbelief, as to how horrible this can truly be.
-Sketches and storylines created purposely for shock effect.
+In defense, besides the usual one-on-one body contact, sometimes be it with pretty people (male or female), are storylines that will either suck you in or make shake your head in disbelief, as to how horrible this can truly be.
+Sketches and storylines were created purposely for shock effect.
 The actual wrestling match can be engrossing if wrestlers are skilled.
-Should storyline and actual match be equally good, the thrills and chills for those into it, are seemingly orgasmic.
+Should the storyline and actual match be equally good, the thrills and chills for those into it, are seemingly orgasmic.
 Going by outward appearances.

 There is really not a character, no matter how small, that seems wrong, or out of place.
 The cast of GLOW is more diverse than the original show.
 Again, that long dead series is but a pool of ideas from which to pick or choose.

-One of my favorite characters besides the three I already mentioned; Sheila the She-Wolf.
+One of my favorite characters besides the three I already mentioned is; Sheila the She-Wolf.
 Played by Gayle Rankin.
-Found her interesting from the get go.
+Found her interesting from the get-go.
 Am looking forward to at least one show in Season Two (assuming Netflix renews) devoted more to Sheila’s backstory.

 So many great characters on GLOW … Melanie Rosen (actress Jackie Tohn) is another one I dig.